 Steve-O Net Worth

-Steve-O net worth and salary: Steve-O is a British-American comedian, stuntman, and TV personality who has a net worth of $2.5 million dollars.
+Steve-O is a British-American comedian, stuntman, and TV personality who has a net worth of $4 million.
 Best known for his antics in the Jackass movies, Steve-O has made a name for himself in the entertainment industry.
 Outside of the film world, Steve-O has also found success in music and stand-up comedy.
 He has also appeared in various video games.
 Steve-O is known for doing daring, disgusting, and sometimes morally questionable stunts and pranks.

 Growing up in Brazil exposed the young Stephen Clover to new cultures and languages, and he has stated that his very first words were Portuguese.
 The family moved around frequently during Stephen's youth, and by the time he was two he had relocated to Venezuela.
 The boy then became fluent in Spanish.
 He lived in the United States for the first time when he moved to Miami at age six.
 He would only stay for three years, as the family moved once again to England when he was 9.
 After a three year spell back in his birthplace, he moved to Ontario, Canada for a year and then relocated back to London for a final time.
 This time, he was able to lay down his roots and spend four years attending an English high school.